KusionStack/kusionstack.io/docs/kusion/4-configuration-walkthrough/1-overview.md

 KCL files are identified with `.k` suffix in the filename.

-### KCL Packages and Import
+### KCL Schemas and KAM

-Similar to most modern General Programming Languages (GPLs), KCL packages are used to organize collections of related KCL source files into modular and re-usable units.
+Similar to most modern General Programming Languages (GPLs), KCL provide packages that are used to organize collections of related KCL source files into modular and re-usable units.

+In the context of Kusion, we abstracted a core set of KCL Schemas (such as the aforementioned `AppConfiguration`, `Workload`, `Container`, etc)that represent the concepts that we believe that are relatively universal and developer-friendly, also known as [Kusion Application Model](https://github.com/KusionStack/kam), or KAM.

+### Kusion Modules

-In the context of Kusion, we use KCL packages to define models that could best abstract the behavior of an application.
-Specifically, we provide an official out-of-the-box KCL package(will keep iterating) with the name [catalog](https://github.com/KusionStack/catalog).
-When authoring an application configuration file, you can simply import the [catalog](https://github.com/KusionStack/catalog) package in the source code and use all the schemas (including AppConfiguration) defined in the `catalog` package.
+To extend the capabilities beyond the core KAM model, we use a concept known as [Kusion Modules](../concepts/kusion-module) to define components that could best abstract the capabilities during an application delivery.
+We provide a collection of official out-of-the-box Kusion Modules that represents the most common capabilities.
+They are maintained in [KusionStack's GitHub container registry](https://github.com/orgs/KusionStack/packages).
+When authoring an application configuration file, you can simply declare said Kusion Modules as dependencies and import them to declare ship-time capabilities that the application requires.

-Similarly, if the schemas in the [catalog](https://github.com/KusionStack/catalog) package does not meet your needs, you can always fork it and make modifications, then import the modified package; or create a brand new package altogether and import it.
+If the modules in the KusionStack container registry does not meet the needs of your applications, Kusion provides the necessary mechanisms to extend with custom-built Kusion Modules.
+You can always create and publish your own module, then import the new module in your application configuration written in KCL.

-The Kusion ecosystem can be easily expanded in this manner.
+For the steps to develop your own module, please refer to the Module developer guide.

+### Import Statements

 An example of the import looks like the following:
 ```
-### import from the official catalog package
+### import from the official kam package
-import catalog.models.schema.v1 as ac
+import kam.v1.app_configuration as ac
-import catalog.models.schema.v1.workload as wl
+import kam.v1.workload as wl
-import catalog.models.schema.v1.workload.container as c
+import kam.v1.workload.container as c

-### import my own modified package
+### import kusion modules
-import my_own_catalog.models.schema.v1 as moc
+import monitoring as m
-import my_other_package.schema.v1.redis as myredis
+import network.network as n
 ```

-Take `import catalog.models.schema.v1.workload as wl` as an example, the `.models.schema.v1.workload` part after `import catalog` represents the relative path of a specific schema to import.
-In this case, the `workload` schemas is defined under `models/schema/v1/workload` directory in the `catalog` package.
+Take `import kam.v1.workload as wl` as an example, the `.v1.workload` part after `import kam` represents the relative path of a specific schema to import.
+In this case, the `workload` schema is defined under `v1/workload` directory in the `kam` package.

 ### Understanding kcl.mod

 Much similar to the concept of `go.mod`, Kusion uses `kcl.mod` as the source of truth to manage metadata (such as package name, dependencies, etc.) for the current package.
 Kusion will also auto-generate a `kcl.mod.lock` as the dependency lock file.

-The most common usage for `kcl.mod` is to manage the dependency of your application configurations.
+The most common usage for `kcl.mod` is to manage the dependency of your application configuration file.

 :::info